xjmusic/xjmusic/README.md

 The data on `postgres01xj1` and `redis01xj1` persists until those containers are explicitly destroyed.

 Tail the docker container logs for the `hub` app while it's running (/var/log in the container is mounted from local volume ./log):

     tail -f log/hub/*

-Or tail container logs for the `worker` app:
+Or tail container logs for the `nexus` app:

-    tail -f log/worker/*
+    tail -f log/nexus/*

 You'll need to install the Postgresql client `psql` version 12, e.g. `postgresql-client-12` (ubuntu linux)

 After logging in via Google, there will be a user created for you.
 It will have an `id`, for example 21.
 To grant the `admin` user role, you'll connect directly to the database on `postgres01xj1` using the port forwarding from local port 5400 (to Docker Postgres container port 5432):

     psql -h localhost -p 5400 -u root